Ahlfors Currents and Symplectic Non-Hyperbolicity: Introduction

 \begin{crl} Let $(X,\omega)$ be a closed symplectic manifold with a metric $g$ of nonpositive curvature and a Lagrangian $L_X$ which is totally geodesic with respect to $g$.
 Then, no almost complex structure $J$ on $X \times T^2$ tamed by $\omega \oplus \omega_{std}$ is hyperbolic. \end{crl}

+Some results similar to Theorem~\ref{existence_thm} were obtained in \cite{Bio04} in the context of convex symplectic manifolds, under some geometric assumptions and restrictions on the almost complex structure, by completely different, Floer-theoretic methods.
+Ahlfors currents were constructed in a related context in~\cite{DuvGay14}.
 The assumptions of Theorem~\ref{existence_thm} are topological and much weaker than the curvature assumption in Corollary~\ref{nonpositive_crl}.
 This is highlighted in Corollary~\ref{group_crl} below.
 For $n \geq 3$, the product space in this corollary has nontrivial $\pi_2$ \cite[Proposition~3.6]{DiC25} and thus admits no metric of nonpositive curvature by the Cartan-Hadamard theorem \cite[Chapter~IX, Theorem~3.8]{Lan99}.
 The $(g,n) = (1,1)$ case of Corollary~\ref{group_crl} is the $n=3$ case of Theorem~\ref{Bangert_thm}.

 \begin{crl} Let $(\textnormal{Sym}^n(\Sigma_g), \omega)$ be the $n$-fold symmetric product of a surface of genus $g$ with its natural symplectic structure.
 Suppose $g \geq 2n-1$.
 Then, no almost complex structure $J$ on $\textnormal{Sym}^n(\Sigma_g) \times \textnormal{Sym}^n(\Sigma_g) \times T^2$ tamed by $\omega \oplus -\omega \oplus \omega_{std}$ is hyperbolic. \end{crl}